Ohio Employment-Based Immigration Lawyer

 Living and Working in the United States

 Thousands of people come to the United States every year for the purpose of finding work and building a new life in this country.
 Some come for a limited period of time, while others find long-term employment and become lawful permanent residents.
 Some follow the full procedure for legal immigration, while others enter illegally and are forced to live with the anxiety of being caught and deported by U.S. Immigration & Customs Enforcement.
 Whether you are planning to immigrate and secure a green card through employment or you only need to secure a non-immigrant visa for a shorter period of stay, you can come to our firm for help.
-Attorneys Robert Brown, Rishi Oza, Erin Brown, and Aleksandar Cuic have more than five decades of immigration experience, and we will guide you through every stage of the process.
+Attorneys Robert Brown, Rishi Oza, Erin Brown, Aleksandar Cuic, and Kathryn Russell have more than five decades of immigration experience, and we will guide you through every stage of the process.

 Non-Immigrant Visas for Temporary Employment